ilo-token/ilo-token.github.io/CONTRIBUTING.md

 - Keep the source code as runtime agnostic as possible.
 We target the browser and Deno.
 This is necessary because we use `deno test`.
 If a module is exclusive to one runtime, add a note above the code:
-  `// This code is browser/Deno only`.
+  `// this code is browser/Deno only`.

 (The following aren't strict rules.
 It's perfectly fine to not follow any of these for any reason e.g. you just want to fix typo.)